-One of my favourite travel rituals is to seek – and experience – the best beauty findings everywhere I go.
-That’s such a pleasant way to get in touch with a different culture that I highly recommend all travellers give it a try.
+One of my favorite travel rituals is to seek – and experience – the best beauty findings everywhere I go.
+That’s such a pleasant way to get in touch with a different culture that I highly recommend all travelers give it a try.

 I must confess Spa Ceylon was already in my radar, since I’ve heard about their notorious cosmetics and beauty treatments inspired by Ayurveda.

 As I was already planning to check the brand in Sri Lanka, I’ve focused on finding the most unique experience they offer.
 Luckily enough, their Spa was just getting ready to launch a new ritual and they have invited me to try it.